maniak-academy/medium-fortigate-aws-nia/README.md

 ```

 ## Step 5
-Log into consul and validate all the services are working
+Once all the services have been deployed and registered to Consul.
+Log into the Consul and the FW to validate all the chagnes have been made.

+So get the password for the firewall exectute this command

 ```